Awards and rave reviews about Jennifer Klein, the creator of

 "No stranger to the

-the Upper West Side, Jennifer Klein has lived on the
+Upper West Side, Jennifer

-years and describes the area as “very
+years and describes the area as very

 community-driven, interesting, and educational.
 She

 the neighborhood lacks places for locals to

 socialize, relax and celebrate.
-“People
+People are always

-are always celebrating,” Jennifer stated, and that's the niche
+celebrating, Jennifer stated, and that's the niche

 Street and Columbus Avenue.

 just a wine bar (although it would put many

 so-called establishments to shame).
 The Dakota Bar

 also features classic cocktails with a twist and

 include wine-based cocktails as well.
 The Dakota Bar

 also offers a full menu to accompany your drink

 selection including artisanal cheeses from all over

 The world of wine is always changing: there are